 If you’re struggling to decide where to go with your novel, try it.

 If you’re trying to figure out how to structure your memoir, try it.

 For fiction, nonfiction, short story, article, biography, even humor, it works.
 If you’re telling a story in an article, a biography, or anything else, it works.
 Try it!

 If it works for you the way it did for me, your reader will be captivated.”

 Need even more writing ideas?
 Explore over 1 million ideas with this plot generator tool.

-If you enjoyed these Plot of a Story Writing Prompts, please share them on Facebook, Twitter, and/or Pinterest.
+If you enjoyed these Plot Ideas for Stories, please share them on social media Facebook, Twitter, and/or Pinterest.
 I appreciate it!

 creator and curator